robclark56/RaspiBolt-Extras/RB_extra_REST_unlock.md

 # SECURITY #
 In these instructions,
- * your wallet password will not be stored anywhere in plain text; it is stored encrypted on the webserver.
+ * Your wallet password will not be stored anywhere in plain text; it is stored encrypted (using a Private Key) on the RaspiBolt.
- * the decryption key is stored on the RaspiBolt
+ * The Public Key (decryption key) is stored on the webserver.
- * the admin.macaroon is not used; meaning a hacker can not spend your funds.
+ * Your wallet password is never transmitted over the Internet; either in Plain Text or Encrypted.

 |Hacker access after RaspiBolt reboot| Hacker Can ...|Hacker Can Not ...|
 |------|---|-------|